 NYU3T: Teaching, Technology, Teamwork

-At NYU Grossman School of Medicine and NYU Rory Meyers College of Nursing, a model of interprofessional education called NYU3T: Teaching, Technology, Teamwork enhances undergraduate medical and nursing students’ competency in team-based care.
+At NYU Grossman School of Medicine and NYU Rory Meyers College of Nursing, a model of interprofessional education called NYU3T: Teaching, Technology, Teamwork aimed to enhance undergraduate medical and nursing students’ competency in team-based care.

-This four-year project fosters collaboration among physicians and nurses to enhance communication and care coordination for interprofessional healthcare teams.
+This four-year project fostered collaboration among physicians and nurses to boost communication and care coordination for interprofessional healthcare teams.
 The project also has tested a curriculum for virtual interdisciplinary training of healthcare professionals and validated new technologies for health professions education.

-The NYU3T curriculum doesn’t replace traditional clinical experiences in either medicine or nursing.
-Rather, it affords students several advantages, such as the following:
+The NYU3T curriculum didn’t replace traditional clinical experiences in either medicine or nursing.
+Rather, it afforded students several advantages, such as the following:

 - continuity of learning across their years of education, including simulated disease progression